What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

-As this is an advanced course, please bring any extra devices such as controllers and interfaces, that you prefer to use.
-In the classroom we have MIDI controller keyboards and 2-in, 2-out, interfaces.
+As this is an advanced course, you may wish to use extra devices such as controllers and interfaces, that you prefer to use.

 When I've finished, what course can I do next?